DanielDaCosta/ids-deep-belief-networks/cleaning_pcaps/README.md

 3. Preliminary Stream Extraction:

-In order to begin extracting features we sampled 1% of the TCP & UDP streams founds in the pcaps.
+In order to begin extracting features we sampled 1% of the TCP & UDP streams found in the pcaps.